-In addition to being a wife and a mother of two, yoga has always been an integral part of my life.
+Yoga has always been an integral part of my life.
 However, it did not become a true passion until after I had both my children.
-As a little girl visiting with my grandfather in India, I was introduced to and taught breathing techniques and the asanas of yoga as if they were the alphabet – something that just went along with my upbringing.
+As a little girl visiting with my grandfather in India, I was introduced to and taught breathing techniques and the asanas of yoga as though they were the alphabet – something that just went along with my upbringing.
 Did I always love it?
 No, definitely not!
 However, it was a way for me to connect with my grandfather and so I stuck with it.

 Years later, after I had my children, yoga all of a sudden took on a new role.
 It allowed my body to heal from childbirth and allowed my mind to stop racing from all the things that I had to do.
 Coming off my mat I was refreshed, rejuvenated and full of the energy I needed to raise my family.
 I was hooked.
 I realized that I needed to share my passion.